Cariboo – Applied Adaptation Research Strategic Plan [cb12]

 |Funding Partners||Agriculture and Agri-Food Canada, BC Ministry of Agriculture, Beef Cattle Industry Development Fund|

 |Other Partners||Cariboo Agricultural Research Alliance (CARA), BC Agriculture and Climate Adaptation Research Network (BC-ACARN), Young Agrarians|

-This project will develop a strategic plan to guide applied adaptation research in the Cariboo region.
+This project developed a strategic plan to guide applied adaptation research for the agriculture sector in the Cariboo.

-Climate change is resulting in more variability in conditions across the seasons, which is increasing the complexity of managing agricultural operations.
-Local research, including evaluation of technologies, practices and production systems, will support producers in managing through a range of conditions.
+Climate change is resulting in more variability and extremes in conditions across the seasons, which is increasing the complexity of managing agricultural operations.
+Producers in the Cariboo require robust local research to support profitability and resilience in their unique production environment.

 This strategic plan identifies an approach for the Cariboo Agricultural Research Alliance (CARA) (formally launched in 2018 through an earlier CAI project) to use limited research resources for broad and strategic benefit.
 The plan was informed by background research, a ranking matrix and consultation with stakeholders, including two thematic focus groups to develop the two top research priorities.